studentkittens/lncs-pandoc/paper.md

 ## Criticism

 There are some points that are criticized about the approach ``Docker`` is taking.
-The points listed here may or may not apply to a particular usecase, but are at least worth a mention.
+The points listed here may or may not apply to a particular use-case, but are at least worth a mention.

 - Docker makes writing bad software easier by making it possible to ship "hacks"